-Pharmacists are often the first healthcare professional that a person with an eating disorder will come in contact with.
-The typical image that comes to mind in relation to an eating disorder may be a severely emaciated frame of a young woman.
+Dentists may be amongst the first healthcare professionals to observe some of the symptoms of an eating disorder and the potential complications in a patient.
+Often, the typical image that comes to mind in relation to an eating disorder is the severely emaciated frame of a young woman.
 Although this is one way a person with an eating disorder may present, there may be other symptoms which are less obvious.
-Eating disorders are extremely complex and when a patient is entrenched in the disorder, the complexity can increase and make the diagnosis and management more difficult.
-Pharmacists can play a vital role in the detection of eating disorders by monitoring the use of prescription and non-prescription medications/products and complementary weight loss aids, as well as being alert to other signs and symptoms that could indicate an eating disorder.
-As a pharmacist, you are in a key position to detect the presence of an eating disorder, encourage the person to seek help and assist them with referrals.
+Eating disorders are extremely complex and when a patient is entrenched in the disorder, the complexity can increase.